Using context to adapt to sensor drift: Discussion

-Learning temporal patterns to estimate the current context should be most effective when the environment results in recurring or cyclical patterns, such as in cyclical variations of temperature and humidity, patterns of human behavior resulting in interferents, and repeated exposure to a family of interferents.
-In such cases, the recurrent layer can generate a more accurate representation, analagous to how cortical regions help the olfactory bulb filter out previously seen background information \cite{adams_top-down_2019}.
+The estimation of context by learned temporal patterns should be most effective when the environment results in recurring or cyclical patterns, such as in cyclical variations of temperature and humidity and regular patterns of human behavior generating interferents.
+In such cases, the recurrent pathway can identify useful patterns analagously to how cortical regions help the olfactory bulb filter out previously seen background information \cite{adams_top-down_2019}.
 A context-based approach will be applied to longer-timescale data and to environments with cyclical patterns.

-The current design of the context-based network relies on labeled data because the odor samples for a given class need to be presented as ordered input to the context layer.
-However, the design can be extended to unlabeled data, simply by allowing arbitrary data samples as input to the context layer.
-This design introduces variation in odor inputs, which makes it harder to learn consistent context patterns.
-Semi-supervised learning techniques such as self-labeled samples may bridge the gap.
+The current design of the context-based network relies on labeled data because the odor samples for a given class are presented as ordered input to the context layer.
+However, the model can be modified to be trained on unlabeled data, simply by allowing arbitrary data samples as input to the context layer.
+This design introduces variation in training inputs, which makes it harder to learn consistent context patterns.
+For this task, semisupervised learning techniques, such as self-labeled samples, may help.
 If the context layer can process unlabeled data, then it is no longer necessary to include every class in every batch.
-The full 6-gas sensor drift dataset can be used, as well as other unbalanced and therefore realistic datasets.
+The full six-gas sensor drift dataset can be used, as well as other unbalanced and therefore realistic datasets.